Submarine sandwich: Hoagie

 Shortly after World War II, there were numerous varieties of the term in use throughout Philadelphia.
 By the 1940s, the spelling "hoagie" dominated less-used variations like "hoogie" and "hoggie".
 By 1955, restaurants throughout the area were using the term hoagie.
 Listings in Pittsburgh show hoagies arriving in 1961 and becoming widespread in that city by 1966.

 Former Philadelphia mayor (and later Pennsylvania governor) Ed Rendell declared the hoagie to be the "Official Sandwich of Philadelphia".
 However, there are claims that the hoagie was actually a product of nearby Chester, Pennsylvania.
 DiCostanza's in Boothwyn, Pennsylvania claims that the mother of DiConstanza's owner originated the hoagie in 1925 in Chester.
 DiCostanza relates the story that a customer came into the family deli and through an exchange matching the customer's requests and the deli's offerings, the hoagie was created.
 Additional spellings include "hoagy".
+Today, the hoagie is a common menu item in Philadelphia delis.
+Eateries such as Campo's, Geno's Steaks, and Pat's King of Steaks all offer hoagies on their menu.

 Woolworth's to-go sandwich was called a hoagie in all of its U.S. stores.
 Bánh mì sandwiches are sometimes referred to as "Vietnamese hoagies" in Philadelphia.